 arrow_back Back to Blog

-The basic principle is this: continue using VHDL testbenches, just keep the inputs given to the device under test (DUT) and the outputs collected from it in an intermediate format.
-This way, we can control the input-output with any language that can write-read the intermediate format, and establish a scalable simulation-based verification environment.
+Basic Principle: Let's continue using VHDL testbenches, but let's not create test vectors in VHDL or in any professional tool.
+Let's keep the inputs given to the device under test (DUT) and the outputs collected from it in an intermediate format (in the simplest case, as samples line by line in .txt files).
+This way, we can control input-output with any language that can write and read the intermediate format, and test the VHDL prototype without leaving high-level environments like Python-MATLAB.

 Method

-Let's evaluate this over a simple DUT example: a single-channel, fixed-point, FIR low-pass filter that accepts 16-bit input-output.
-The details of the filter are not very important for this article, but you can find the source codes of both it and all parts related to this example in the sobulabs/vhdl-basic-sil-fir repository.
+Let's evaluate this on a simple DUT example: a single-channel, fixed-point, FIR low-pass filter that accepts 16-bit input-output.
+The details of the filter are not very important for this article, but you can find the source code for both it and all parts related to this example in the sobulabs/vhdl-basic-sil-fir repository.
 We can assume that such a filter has an entity definition like this:

 entity fir is